 - Faisal Mohammad, a university student, stabbed four people at the University of California, Merced, in November 2015.
 In issue 12 of Dabiq, which was published in November 2015, ISIS wrote that Mohammad “carried the banner and his dagger to spear the crusaders of America.”

-Given ISIS’s mixed record in claiming direct responsibility for attacks in the U.S., the fact that ISIS referred to the attacker in Minnesota as one of its “soldiers” may indicate some operational connection.
-But it is equally possible that no actual links exist between ISIS and Dahir A. Adan as no evidence has been revealed thus far indicating a direct link.
+Given ISIS’s mixed record in claiming direct responsibility for attacks in the U.S., the fact that ISIS referred to the Las Vegas attacker as one of its “soldiers” may indicate some operational connection.
+But it is equally possible that no actual links exist between ISIS, and Stephen Paddock, as no evidence has been revealed thus far indicating a direct link.